josefzachar/cube-test/EDITOR_README.md

    - Place dirt, sand, water, and other cell types
    - Set the ball starting position with **B**
    - Place a win hole with **H**
+   - Click the **BOUNDARIES** button to automatically add stone walls around the level
 3. Press **Ctrl+S** to save your level
 4. Enter a name for your level and click **OK**